MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/failoverclusters/Get-ClusterAffinityRule.md

 ## DESCRIPTION

 This cmdlet is used to display the given rule and what type it is.
-If -Name isn't specified, it will list all rules.
+The cmdlet lists all rules by default.
+Use the **Name** parameter to return a specific rule or rules.

 ## EXAMPLES

-### Example 1
+### Example 1 - Get a specific affinity rule

 ```powershell
 Get-ClusterAffinityRule -Name AffinityRule1 -Cluster Cluster1